Foundation Diet and Health

 Folk medicine - natural medicine

 Desert truffles are used in traditional medicine to treat infections, weakness, wounds, colds, arthritis, rheumatism or to increase fertility in men.
 10,22 Traditional Arabic medicine uses the juice of the desert truffle to clean the eyes and to treat eye inflammation.
 Today, desert truffles are known as aphrodisiacs.
-Juices from certain varieties are considered beneficial for the skin.
-10 Desert truffles also seem to help with vomiting.
+Juices from certain species are considered beneficial for the skin.
+10 Desert truffles also appear to help with vomiting.
 Desert truffle powder is used to induce labor in humans and animals.
 Due to its use in traditional medicine, desert truffles are being researched for their bioactive properties such as antioxidants.
 4

 Ecological footprint - animal welfare

 As a result of global warming, it is assumed that there will be less rain in the Mediterranean region.
 This decrease can increase water stress and limit the growth of truffles in these regions.
 6 The development of desert truffles also depends on the availability of water and climatic conditions.
 In particular, the seasonality and periodicity of precipitation as well as the amount and spatial-temporal distribution influence growth.
 5 The progressive decline of wild desert truffles is attributed in particular to habitat loss and climate change.
 11 Truffle plantations face the challenge of finding suitable water management without increasing water stress in the region.
 Another option would be to continue to cultivate truffles in places where there is more rainfall.
-6 We do not know an exact value for the water footprint .
+6 We do not know an exact value for the water footprint.

 A study of black truffles in the Mediterranean region found that they produced higher yields in years with lower average summer temperatures than in years with higher temperatures.
 It is assumed that truffles are sensitive to high summer temperatures, which may lead to a reduction or loss of truffle production in the Mediterranean region as a result of global warming.
 Other climate-dependent factors, such as forest fires or pests, also make truffle production more difficult.
 Studies show that some pests can spread more when winter temperatures are higher.
 7